90+ Natural Food Dye Alternatives for Sensory Activities

-Published: May 31, 2023 · Updated: December 24, 2023 by Sacha
+Published: May 31, 2023 ยท Updated: December 24, 2023 by Sacha โ€” This post may contain affiliate links.
+Read our full disclosure.

 Whether you are concerned about food allergies, health impacts or the possibility that they might cause hypersensitivity in kids, there are lots of reasons why you may want to swap out artificial dyes for more natural food-based dyes.

 Most of these natural dyes are plant-based and made from fruits and vegetables, meaning they contain none of the artificial ingredients you’re likely trying to avoid.
-So if you’re ready to start making your own healthy food colouring at home, scroll down to see all the options!
+So if you’re ready to start making your own healthy food coloring at home, scroll down to see all the options!

 Infographic showing 36 natural food colouring alternatives for 12 different colours.

-Guidelines for Using Dye-Free Food Colouring
+Guidelines for Using Dye-Free Food Coloring

 • If you are looking to produce really vibrant hues without adding excess liquid, stick with powdered alternatives